MeldCE/wp-gallery-hierarchy/README.md

   interface
 - Automatic resizing and rotating of images on addition to the database
 - Auto tagging based on folder hierarchy
+- Cached thumbnails and different sized versions of an image
 - AJAX-based image gallery/search
+  - Easy image selection
+    - Selection based on either manually selecting images or filtering
+  - One interface for browsing/inserting images
+- Lightbox for larger image popup

 ### Auto Image Tagging
 If enabled, when an image is added to the database, the name of each folder